bwaidelich/Neos.Cqrs/Tutorial.md

 <details><summary>:information_source:<i>Note...</i></summary>

-> We just assume that a user with the id "user1" exists at this place.
+> We just assume that a user with the id "user1" exists at this point.
 User management ist out of scope of this tutorial
 </details>

 When using the default Event Store configuration, the following row should have been added to the `neos_eventsourcing_eventstore_events` database table: